 Skip to main content

 The Claude Code plugin is the recommended path for Claude Code users.
-It adds Artifacta’s hosted MCP server the same way as the hosted endpoint — one URL, OAuth, no API key — and bundles a skill that teaches Claude Code when and how to persist run outputs to Artifacta, so you get the behavior without writing the prompt yourself.
+It adds Artifacta’s hosted MCP server the same way as the hosted endpoint — one URL, OAuth, no API key — and bundles two skills that teach Claude Code when and how to persist run outputs to Artifacta and capture a session transcript, so you get the behavior without writing the prompt yourself.

 The plugin and the plain hosted MCP connection expose the same Artifacta tools over the same OAuth flow.
-The plugin adds one thing on top: the persisting-outputs skill.
-If you already connected via claude mcp add --transport http artifacta … you do not need the plugin too — install it only if you want the skill.
+The plugin adds two things on top: the persisting-outputs and capture-transcript skills.
+If you already connected via claude mcp add --transport http artifacta … you do not need the plugin too — install it only if you want the skills.
 For CI, restricted networks, or explicit credential control, use the local stdio package instead: see Install in Claude Code (stdio).
+Codex users should follow the separate Codex plugin guide.

 Prerequisites